ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

-In order to extend types in a stitched schema we can use the new GraphQL extend syntax that was introuced with the 2018 spec.
+In order to extend types in a stitched schema we can use the new GraphQL extend syntax that was introduced with the 2018 spec.

 ```graphql
 extend type Query {